-Conversational commerce is a new way for businesses to interact with their customers through messaging and chat apps like Facebook Messenger, WhatsApp, Drift, WeChat, and others.
-Customers can get support, personalized recommendations, and even purchase products from within the messaging apps.
+Conversational commerce enables businesses to interact with customers through chat software like webchat, SMS, Facebook Messenger, WhatsApp, Drift, WeChat, and others.
+Customers can get support, personalized recommendations, and even purchase products directly from messaging apps.

 - What is Conversational Commerce?